m039/ShaderCppSandbox/Readme.md

 # About

 This application allows changing shaders and see the result immediate.
-It also contains various shader examples for OpenGL.
+It also contains various shader examples for OpenGL, mostly noise shaders.

 # Installation